andandersson/MortgagePlan/README.md

 The project written in Java, build, run and tested with Gradle.

-In order to run the code application, You need a Java Virtual Machine installed on Your computer.
+In order to run the application, You need a Java Virtual Machine installed on Your computer.
 You also need Gradle installed.
 Once You have forked the sourcecode, The application is started from the MainApp.class, which is found in the path MortgagePlan/main/java/application/